 But, before you go swapping out your brunette mane for platinum, know that getting your dream look is not always seamless in real life.
 “Often these apps create a digitized experience and tonally it can appear perfect on the screen, but in reality, the science of color doesn’t always work that way,” says Elisabeth Lovell, founder of Brooklyn’s Whiteroom Salon.
 “In reality, switching out your hair color can be an 8 to 12-hour project, which an app may not always recognize.
 Also, the picture may not account for hair damage done in the process.”

 Whether via 3D glasses in-store or on a smartphone at home, consumers are increasingly calling upon augmented reality (AR) to experiment in the beauty or fitness space.
 In a new study conducted by virtual beauty app Perfect365 and Poshly, 78 percent of millennial customers were found to purchase cosmetics if they could preview them in advance.
-Similarly, a recent Intage study, commissioned by Perfect Corp., found that users of its YouCam Makeup app (which uses 3D face scanning to apply product to lips, eyes, brows, and cheeks) are 1.6 times more likely to purchase cosmetic products and 2.7 times more likely to spend money on beauty products than non-users.
+Similarly, a recent Intage study, commissioned by Perfect Corp., found that users of its YouCam Makeup app (which uses 3D face scanning to apply the product to lips, eyes, brows, and cheeks) are 1.6 times more likely to purchase cosmetic products and 2.7 times more likely to spend money on beauty products than non-users.
 The numbers do not lie, consumers want to preview products virtually before deciding whether to purchase a new highlighter or blush palette.
 Coty, Inc. just recently that it has developed for its Wella Professionals salons an augmented reality mirror allowing customers to try on a range of hair colors.
 Meanwhile, Sally Hansen’s ManiMatch applies similar technology to fingernails, where the app scans your hand and then lets you choose from any number of Sally Hansen nail products to virtually try on.
-In fitness industry everyone is speaking about Mirror.
+In the fitness industry, everyone is speaking about Mirror.
 It is a connected fitness system that streams live and on-demand classes to users in-home via a sleek responsive display.
-During class, instructor will provide real-time comments and even personal shout-outs to keep you motivated.
+During class, the instructor will provide real-time comments and even personal shout-outs to keep you motivated.
 You can sync a Bluetooth heart rate monitor (complimentary with purchase) or Apple Watch to enable competition mode.